 The infection reaches the basal plate and enters the garlic bulbs.
 At this point, the bulbs will appear brown.
 They can appear watery when cut open.

 The fungal growth even penetrates the wrapping and affects cloves by creating cracks.
 Here it eats away the tissue leading to a great decrease in clove size.

-Both loss of color and texture are an undesirable and an evident product of disease.
+Both losses of color and texture are undesirable and an evident product of disease.

 Fusarium bulb rot can occur at any time during garlic bulb maturation.
 This applies to garlic in the field or garlic stored.
 Fortunately, this disease rarely passes from one garlic bulb to another during the storage phase, giving some peace of mind!

 - Whenever possible, use garlic varieties resistant to Fusarium fungi

 - Practice crop rotation (plant Allium species after 3 to 4 years)